 Serve the chicken on top of cooked rice, add the carrots, red cabbage, edamame beans and then the chicken.
-Spoon over extra teriyaki sauce and scatter over sesame seeds.
-Add as much kewpie mayo as desired then serve immediately.
+Spoon over any extra teriyaki sauce and scatter sesame seeds over chicken.

 Not at all.
 You could also use jasmine, basmati or brown rice, whichever is your favourite or you have in the cupboard.
 To make this even quicker, you could also use a sachet or cup of pre-cooked rice from the supermarket.
 If you have leftover chicken and sushi rice you can try making homemade sushi.